karshinlin/WanderShop/README.md

 - Heroku config variables are used to supply credentials and keys to the server on Heroku
 - private_config.py is used to supply these credentials locally for development (not on Git)
 - A cloud ClearDB database is used to house all backend data
-- To run the Heroku build locally, download the Heroku CLI and run `heroku local`
+- To run the Heroku build locally, download the Heroku CLI and run `heroku local` (in virtualenv)

 # Server Requirements in virtualenv
 - run 'pip freeze > requirements.txt' to refresh requirements file